Finiteness criteria for Gorenstein homological dimension and some invariants of groups: Abstract

 \section{Abstract}

-In this paper, we study finiteness criteria for the Gorenstein homological dimension of groups over a commutative ring of finite weak Gorenstein global dimension and provide good estimations for the Gorenstein weak global dimension of group rings.
-As a result, we obtain Gorenstein analogues of well known properties in classical homological algebra over some large families of infinite groups.
-Moreover, we prove that over a commutative ring of finite weak Gorenstein global dimension, the Gorenstein cohomological dimension of a group $G$ bounds the Gorenstein homological dimension of $G$.
-Finally, we compare the generalized cohomological dimension and the generalized homological dimension of a group, defined by Ikenaga.
+In this paper, we study finiteness criteria for the Gorenstein homological dimension of groups over a commutative ring of finite Gorenstein weak global dimension and provide estimates for the Gorenstein weak global dimension of group rings.
+As a result, we obtain Gorenstein analogues of well known properties in classical homological algebra over large families of infinite groups.
+Moreover, we prove that over a commutative ring of finite Gorenstein weak global dimension, the Gorenstein cohomological dimension of a group $G$ bounds its Gorenstein homological dimension.
+Finally, we compare the generalized cohomological dimension and the generalized homological dimension of a group.